JakeSteam/blog-programming/_posts/2018-12-03-android-development-discord-communities.md

 [![](/wp-content/uploads/2018/12/androidgaming.png)](https://discordapp.com/invite/Fa9ahHK)

 [/r/AndroidQuestions](https://discord.gg/Cw62EkV): This server is quieter than the others (500 members), and is full of people asking questions, and a few helping.
-Generally the subreddit is a better place to ask, but it can’t hurt asking here too.
+Generally the subreddit is a better place to ask, but it can't hurt asking here too.

 [![](/wp-content/uploads/2018/12/androidquestions.png)](https://discordapp.com/invite/Cw62EkV)